San Diego DUI Criminal Lawyer

-It is following this analysis that California Legislature has enacted several strict laws outlawing and punishing driving under the influence.
+It is following this analysis that the California Legislature has enacted several strict laws outlawing and punishing driving under the influence.
 Understanding the dire perils presented by the drunken driver is essential because appellate courts construing these provisions have also sought to maximize the scope and application of the DUI laws.
 For example, the following is illegal while driving in the state of California:

 - Drivers under 21 with unsealed alcohol (while driving alone)

 - Drivers under 21 with a BAC (blood alcohol concentration of 0.01 or higher